meena-erian/guestbook-backend/README.md

 ## Get new messages or new guests
 ```
-GET /notification?index=UserId
+GET /notification?index=Timestamp
 ```
- Used to update the cliend side with brief information about new/unread messages and possibly new users too. if `UserId` is set, it will return any new users registered after the user with the id `UserId`.
+ Used to update the cliend side with brief information about new/unread messages and possibly new users too. if `Timestamp` is set, it will return any new users registered after `Timestamp`.
 If omitted, it will return all users from the begining, in addition to unread messages.
-The client is expected to load the initial content of the app be calling this endpoint without `UserId` at first and to call it periodically with `UserId` of the last guest loaded on the client side to stay updated.
+The client is expected to load the initial content of the app by calling this endpoint without `Timestamp` at first and to call it periodically with  the registration `Timestamp` of the last guest fetched to the client side's contact list to stay updated.

  **Note**: The messages array returned by this endpoint does NOT contain messages contents but only header information of the messages.
 To get the content of the messages refer to the *get unread messages* endpoint